deephacks/westty/readme.md

-The mission is to enable modular and extendable application designs that keep the underlying server runtime process clean from irrevelant dependencies, encouraging frontend technologies such as [angular.js](http://angularjs.org) or [ember.js](http://emberjs.com), maybe with some [Twitter Bootstrap](http://twitter.github.com/bootstrap/) sprayed ontop.
+The mission is to enable modular and extendable application designs that keep the underlying server runtime process clean from irrevelant dependencies, encouraging frontend technologies such as [angular.js](http://angularjs.org) or [ember.js](http://emberjs.com) maybe with some [Twitter Bootstrap](http://twitter.github.com/bootstrap/) sprayed ontop.
 No servlets, jsp, jsf, jstl or other shenanigans incorporated.

-Westty also try to keep things programmatic simply because _code_ enable late binding and trump deployment descriptors and/or configuration files on any given day.
+Westty is _programmatic_ and give users the freedom to implement any mechanism to configure it.
 The server engine starts in around 5 seconds (spent mostly on jar/class scanning) and consumes less than 10mb of JVM heap space.

 The following (optional) CDI drop-in modules are provided.
 All modules are self-sustained with clearly separated concerns and does not pollute classpath if not used.